 People Working Cooperatively, Inc. (PWC)

-People Working Cooperatively, Inc serves 14 counties in Southwestern Ohio and Northern Kentucky by providing emergency and critical home repairs for qualified low-income homeowners and professional weatherization services for qualified low-income homeowners and renters.
-People Working Cooperatively, Inc offers volunteer provided home maintenance for qualified clients who are elderly and/or disabled and an Electric Partnership Program, which provides free education and energy efficient items for clients on the PIPP plan in Ohio.
+People Working Cooperatively, Inc serves 14 counties in Southwestern Ohio and Northern Kentucky.
+They provide emergency and critical home repairs, and professional weatherization services for qualified low-income homeowners and renters.
+People Working Cooperatively, Inc also offers volunteer provided home maintenance for qualified clients who are elderly and/or disabled; and an Electric Partnership Program, which provides free education and energy efficient items for clients on the PIPP plan in Ohio.

 Pregnancy Care of Cincinnati

-The Pregnancy Care of Cincinnati offers a full range of services including free and confidential pregnancy testing and options education, ongoing support throughout pregnancy experience, parenting classes, childbirth classes, abstinence support, abstinence education presentations in schools and local groups post-abortion counseling and bible studies.
-The Pregnancy Care of Cincinnati also provides assistance with material needs such as baby clothes, diapers, and formula, referrals to and assistance obtaining prenatal care, insurance, STD testing and various community resources.
+The Pregnancy Care of Cincinnati offers a full range of services including free and confidential pregnancy testing and options education, ongoing support throughout pregnancy experience, parenting classes, childbirth classes, abstinence support, abstinence education presentations in schools and local groups, post-abortion counseling, and bible studies.
+The Pregnancy Care of Cincinnati also provides assistance with material needs such as baby clothes, diapers, and formula; referrals to and assistance in obtaining prenatal care, insurance, STD testing and various community resources.

 Pro Seniors, Inc.